 - post-award adjustments.

-The programme managers manage a subset of proposals, liaising with applicants and overseeing the peer review process.
-They are the point of contact for these proposals at the meeting and communicate important information to the board or panel.
-Programme managers minute discussions and communicate decisions and feedback to applicants.
+Programme managers manage a subset of applications, liaising with applicants prior to submission and ensuring high quality peer review.
+They are the point of contact for these applications at the meeting and communicate important information to the board or panel, for example when an application fits a priority area.

 Board and panel team

 The board and panel team organise the logistics of the meeting, including:

 - escorting members, guests and observers

 - managing conflicts of interest

 The board or panel may prune (make a lower commitment) to an award than requested by the applicant where either the programme of work is not fully justified by peer review or specific resources are not fully justified for this programme of work.

 The decision to prune occurs during the main assessment of the proposal prior to scoring, not in the later ranking and funding decisions.
 Scoring is carried out based on the value of the pruned award.

 Following discussion, each proposal is scored from one to ten by each member using the scoring matrix for board and panel meetings.